Empowering people to take charge of their lives

 The second season has been funded by Lincoln Rural.

-We thank City Motors Port Lincoln for supporting us with an ISUZU MUX, which allows us to safely cruise around Eyre Peninsula to record these episodes.
+We thank City Motors Port Lincoln for supporting us with a beautiful Nissan X-Trail, which allows us to safely cruise around Eyre Peninsula to record these episodes.

 -